tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 specification is a lower level interface internal to the LINCS-IPC layer.

-## Adoressing
+## Addressing

 Communication within the LINCS architecture takes place between ports.
-Ports are iaentified by 64 bit LIICS addresses.
+Ports are identified by 64 bit LINCS addresses.
 Ports are bound to processes.
 Port to process binding is a higher level issue of no concern to Delta-t.
 Actual data movement between ports is supported by the Network layer (DeltaGram) protocol.
 Therefore no additional addressing structure is provided by Delta-t.

-## Delta-tAssociation
+## Delta-t Association

 An unordered port pair defines a full-duplex data channel called an association.
 Delta-t detects and recovers from lost, duplicated, and missequenced data.
 Damaged data is detected and discarded (lost) by the Network layer.
-Delta-t labels data bits with a protection level and optionally also with B and/or E synchronization marks (see Section2.6).
+Delta-t labels data bits with a protection level and optionally also with B and/or E synchronization marks (see Section 2.6).
 Internally Delta-t also labels bits with a sequence number, version, lifetime, and other control information.
 Data transfer on an association is flow controlled.

 The state information at each end necessary to provide these services logically always exists for all possible associations (permanent